Early Slavs: Archaeology

 The Przeworsk culture, northwest of the Chernyakov zone, extended from the Dniester to the Tisza valley and north to the Vistula and Oder.
 It was an amalgam of local cultures, most with roots in earlier traditions modified by influences from the (Celtic) La Tène culture, (Germanic) Jastorf culture beyond the Oder and the Bell-Grave culture of the Polish plain.
 The Venethi may have played a part; other groups included the Vandals, Burgundians and Sarmatians.
-East of the Przeworsk zone was the Zarubinets culture, which is sometimes considered part of the Przeworsk complex.
-Early Slavic hydronyms are found in the area occupied by the Zarubinets culture, and Irena Rusinova proposed that the most prototypical examples of Prague-type pottery later originated there.
-The Zarubinets culture is identified as proto-Slavic, or an ethnically mixed community that became Slavicized.
+East of the Przeworsk settlements, in the Dnieper forest zone, was the Zarubintsy culture, which is sometimes considered part of the Przeworsk complex.
+Early Slavic hydronyms are found in the area occupied by the Zarubintsy culture, and Irina Rusanova demonstrated that the most prototypical examples of Prague-type pottery had originated there.
+Since Pyotr Tretyakov's 1960s works, the Zarubintsy culture (that spans the period from the 2nd century BC to 2nd century AD) has been identified as proto-Slavic, or as an ethnically mixed community that became Slavicized.

-With increasing age, the confidence with which archaeological connections can be made to known historic groups lessens.
-The Chernoles culture has been seen as a stage in the evolution of the Slavs, and Marija Gimbutas identified it as the proto-Slavic homeland.
+As for the archaeological tradition preceding the Zarubintsy culture, there is no established consensus.
+In the mid-20th century it was common to assign modern ethnic labels to the archaeological cultures from the times of Herodotus (i.e., preceding the earliest demonstrably Slavic artefacts by a millennium).
+Since the late 20th century, the confidence with which archaeological connections can be made to known historic groups has lessened.
 According to many pre-historians, ethnic labels are inappropriate for European Iron Age peoples.

-The Globular Amphora culture stretched from the middle Dnieper to the Elbe during the late 4th and early 3rd millennia BC.
-It has been suggested as the locus of a Germano-Balto-Slavic continuum (the Germanic substrate hypothesis), but the identification of its bearers as Indo-Europeans is uncertain.
-The area of the culture contains a number of tumuli, which are typical of Indo-Europeans.
+For instance, the Milograd culture (700 BC–100 AD), centred roughly in today's Belarus, used to be proposed as ancestral for the Zarubintsy culture (and thus ancestral for the Slavs).
+Later, Valentin Sedov (among many others) assigned it to the Dnieper Balts, and Andrey Oblomsky maintains that the Milograd culture left no demonstrable descendants.